hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 $Result.items | ConvertTo-Json
 ```

-> **Note** that the above script was reading my client-credentials file so that I could gain authorization to my HPE GreenLake workspace.
-This file called \`myCredentials-rrd1.json\` which contains the JSON structure shown below.
+> **Note** that the above script was reading separate `client-credentials` file so that I could gain authorization to my HPE GreenLake workspace.
+That way, I didn't have to include my client-secrets and client-id into this script file to ensure proper secure coding.
+This file called `myCredentials-rrd1.json` which contains the JSON structure shown below.
 For more information on providing this client-credentials information please see the HPE GreenLake Developer website.
 There is also a blog post in HPE Developer Forum website that discuss the process as well.

 ```JSON
 {